POORNESH-V/Basic-Heater-Control-System/README.md

 ---

-## 🧪 How to Test
+## How to test this?

 1. Open the project in Wokwi.
 LINK:([https://wokwi.com/](https://wokwi.com/projects/436737721879823361))
-2. Simulate the circuit
+2. Simulate the circuit drawn
-3. Click the DS18B20 sensor to change the temperature
+3. Click the DS18B20 sensor to change the temperature status
 4. Observe the LED and buzzer behavior
 5. Open the Serial Monitor to see live logs

 ---

-## 🧱 Project Architecture
+## Project Architecture

 <img width="794" height="648" alt="image" src="https://github.com/user-attachments/assets/836218e0-eb45-459e-8857-508cd894634c" />

 ---

-## 🏁 Project Status
+## Project Status

-✅ Core functionality implemented
+Core functionality implemented
-✅ Bonus feature: Buzzer feedback
+Bonus feature: Buzzer feedback
-🟡 FreeRTOS and BLE not implemented (optional scope)
+FreeRTOS and BLE not implemented (optional scope)